Elastifile/elastifile-provisioner-csi/docs/deploy-efaas.md

-# Deploying Elastifile's ECFS CSI provisioner with ECFS management console
+# Deploying Elastifile CSI plugin with EFAAS

 ## Deployment requirements

-Requires Kubernetes 1.13+

 Your Kubernetes cluster must allow privileged pods (i.e. `--allow-privileged` flag must be set to true for both the API server and the kubelet).
 Moreover, as stated in the [mount propagation docs](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation), the Docker daemon of the cluster nodes must allow shared mounts.